All Episodes

 dan friesen

-This caller in 2013 wants to know what's at the bottom of the rabbit hole.
+I remember this caller in 2013 wants to know what's at the bottom of the rabbit hole.

 jordan holmes

-Is he literally calling in like, what the fuck, dude?
+Is he literally calling in, like, what the fuck, dude?

-You gave us the rabbit hole thing.
+You see, you gave us the rabbit hole thing.

 dan friesen